dynata/python-cmixapi-client/CONTRIBUTING.md

     python3 -m pip install --user --upgrade twine python3 -m twine upload dist/*

-but it's also a good idea to attach the `.whl` and `.tar.gz` files to the release in GitHub.
+and it's also a good idea to attach the `.whl` and `.tar.gz` files to the release in GitHub.

 Thats it.